Request a Consultation

 Your Facelift Consultation

 Dr. Kolder will take a close look at the condition of your face to determine the best treatment plan for your facelift surgery.
-You will be able to ask any questions you may have about facelifts during your consultation.
+You will be able to ask any questions you may have about facelifts during your consultation at our Camarillo or Santa Barbara offices.
 Details such as surgery steps, facelift benefits, and recovery will be explained, so you are able to make a well-informed decision about this surgery.
 There will also be facelift before and after photos available.

 If you are considering a facelift, you may benefit from combining your surgery with other facial procedures, such as a brow lift or eyelid surgery.
 Dr. Kolder can perform these procedures in a single surgery to provide you with a full rejuvenation of your face.